Introduction

 3- Implement a standard logging interface

 Let’s look at a practical example.
-Below struct defined the objects/events we wish to log.
+The struct below defines the objects/events we wish to log.
 Of course, we can add more events to the list:

 Variables to store our log messages as new Events: